rubyatscale/packwerk-extensions/README.md

 The functionality you’re looking for may not be intended to be reused across packages at all.
 If there is no public interface for it but you have a good reason to use it from outside of its package, find the people responsible for the package and discuss a solution with them.

 ## Visibility Checker
-The visibility checker can be used to allow a package to be private implementation detail of other packages.
+The visibility checker can be used to allow a package to be a private implementation detail of other packages.

 To enforce visibility for your package, set `enforce_visibility` to `true` on your pack and specify `visible_to` for other packages that can use your package.